boostorg/hana/doc/tutorial.md

 As of writing this, not all of Hana's containers are optimized.
 Implementing Hana was a big enough challenge that containers were initially written naively and are now in the process of being rigorously optimized.
-In particular, the associative containers (`Map` and `hana::set`) have a pretty bad compile-time behavior because of their naive implementation, and their runtime behavior also seems to be problematic in some cases.
-Improving this situation is my Google Summer of Code project for 2015, so you should expect these issues to be resolved over the course of the summer.
+In particular, the associative containers (`hana::map` and `hana::set`) have a pretty bad compile-time behavior because of their naive implementation, and their runtime behavior also seems to be problematic in some cases.
+Improving this situation is in the TODO list.

 @subsection tutorial-performance-compile Compile-time performance